ognjenmit/rest_api/README.md

 # rest_api
-A basic NodeJS REST API (Policemen example)
+A basic NodeJS Express REST API (Policemen example)

 Preferably tested and used with Postman.